Dare Devils and Nature Lovers

 • Carry your water bottle inside your parka to keep it from freezing

-• Everything is more difficult in winter, give yourself extra time, daylight is short!
+• Everything is tougher in winter, use daylight wisely!

-• Wear sunscreen, sunglasses or goggles in winter, reflection off snow gives twice the harmful rays.
+• Wear sunscreen, sunglasses in snow to protect from harmful rays

-• Do not allow snow to melt into clothing, it will refreeze as ice, brush it off, jump around, etc.
+• Don't let snow melt into clothing, it will refreeze, brush it off

-• Don't cool down too much, it takes a lot of calories to heat up again so layer up ASAP before you get chilled.
+• Don't cool down too much, it burns extra calories to back heat up

-• Have extra socks and lightweight shoes to wear in camp, your feet will thank you.
+• Wear fresh socks and light shoes in camp, your feet will thank you

-• Light insulated mugs for hot drinks or soups, keep warm longer than metal cups
+• Plastic insulated mugs keep hot drinks or soup warmer than metal cups

 • Avoid long breaks, keep moving, snack often, stay warm